sushmaakoju/research-experience/advocacy_statement.md

 - **This following note is left as-is written by me and was NOT supplied to Claude AI for rephrasing.**
 **<a href="https://docs.google.com/document/d/1ak_XRk5j5ZHixHUxXeqaiCeeaNxXySOlH1kIeEH3DXE/edit?tab=t.0#heading=h.oqdzbed1ipm8">How Can AI Accelerate Science, and How Can Our Government Help?</a>** : This work highlights helpful perspectives and modern-day research and suggests a shift from "lone ranger" paradigm in scientific research towards "community scientific discovery".
 I second the suggestions and recommendations from this work.
 I urge the readers/visitors of my repository to read this work from Prof. Tom Mitchell, who is my mentor.
 Thank you so much for your visit to my repository and reading this if you arrived all the way until this sentence.:-)

+## References:
+1. <a href="https://www.law.cornell.edu/uscode/text/18/35">18 U.S. Code § 35 - Imparting or conveying false information</a>
+2. <a href="https://www.thefederalcriminalattorneys.com/false-information">18 U.S. Code § 1038 - False Information and Hoaxes</a>
+3. <a href="https://www.law.cornell.edu/regulations/washington/WAC-72-120-110">Prohibited student conduct</a>
+4. <a href="https://www.law.cornell.edu/regulations/tennessee/Tenn-Comp-R-Regs-1720-07-01-.12">HONOR STATEMENT</a>
+"Plagiarism is using the intellectual property or product of someone else without giving proper credit.
+The undocumented use of someone else's words or ideas in any medium of communication (unless such information is recognized as common knowledge) is a serious offense, subject to disciplinary action that may include failure in a course and/or dismissal from the University."
+5.

 ## Acknowledgments